Robert MacGimsey

 Robert Hunter MacGimsey (1898–1979) was an American composer.
 His most famous song was "Sweet Little Jesus Boy" (1934), a well-known Christmas carol written in the style of an African-American spiritual.

-Biography
+Early life

-Born Robert Hunter MacGimsey in Pineville, Louisiana, of white parents, MacGimsey spent most of his formative years in the company of blacks who lived with and worked for and with his family.
-Due to their influence he wrote in an "African American" style,. and he is often mistakenly assumed to be a black composer.
+Robert Hunter MacGimsey was born in Pineville, Louisiana to white parents.
+He is one of six children and his father was a Professor of Mathematics.
+MacGimsey spent most of his formative years in the company of African-Americans who lived with, and worked for and with his family.
+Due to their influence he wrote in an "African American" style.
+He was often mistakenly assumed to be a black composer.

-When he was young, MacGimsey sang in the church choir that his mother directed.
+MacGimsey was a whistler as a boy, teaching himself at age 5.
+His mother, a church choir teacher, taught him singing, violin, and the piano soon after.
+MacGimsey sang in the church choir that his mother directed.
 She ensured that he received training in music, eventually studying under Frank Damrosch at the Institute of Musical Art in New York.

 Law and politics

 Before he became known for his musical accomplishments, MacGimsey was an attorney in Lake Providence, Louisiana, in addition to being an adviser to United States Senator Joseph E. Ransdell from Louisiana.
 In 1960, MacGimsey said that he was giving up music to dedicate the remainder of his life to good government.